ckeditor/ckeditor4-docs/docs/features/spreadsheets/README.md

 The Spreadsheet plugin allows you to create intelligent, data-driven documents right inside your WYSIWYG editor.
 This makes it a perfect solution for financial, auditing, engineering, technical and science industries.

-## Referencing cells
+## Cell Referencing

 What makes Spreadsheets special?
 First class integration with content editing!
-You can start typing `$` to see completion matches from the Spreadsheets inside your document.
-Cell references are a living part of your document, which means that editing Spreadsheet cell value updates them in a fly.
-What's more you don't even need to see Spreadsheet in a long document - fuzzy matching will simplify connecting your Spreadsheet data with the editor content.
+You can start typing `$` to see cells suggestions from the Spreadsheets inside your document.
+Cell references are a living part of your document, which means that editing spreadsheet cell value will also update all the references automatically.
+What's even more convenient - you don't even need to see spreadsheet instance in a long document - smart suggestions and fuzzy matching will simplify connecting data from any spreadsheet present in the editor with the editor content.

 {@img assets/img/spreadsheet_14.png Spreadsheet plugin widget with cell references.}

 ## Pasting from Excel and Google Sheets

-Moving your tabular data from Microsoft Excel and Google Sheets is as simple as copying and pasting it into the editor.
-Once you enable automatical tables conversion, Spreadsheets will take care of converting any table to an advanced Spreadsheet instance.
+Moving your tabular data from Microsoft Excel or Google Sheets is as simple as copying and pasting it into the editor.
+Once the automatic tables conversion is enabled, Spreadsheets will take care of converting any table to an advanced Spreadsheet instance with all features available.

 ## Inserting Spreadsheet Widget